 Make a list of the ones that seem as they’re best suited for you.
 Once you’ve put the list together, contact each.
 Get a portfolio of their past projects.
 Don’t just settle for a list.
 Get the apps themselves so you can check out their functionality, quality, and whether they have the kind of capabilities you’re looking to have included.

 Ask for a list of former clients, so you contact them.
+If you are going to contact them via email, make sure to use an email verifier API to check whether their email addresses are valid.
 Then contact each client.
 Ask how the developer was to work with, including their meeting deadlines, reliability, work ethic, commitment, and expertise.
 Don’t be afraid to push former clients for honest answers.
 And if you don’t get stellar recommendations, don’t consider that developer.

 Once you’ve narrowed the list even further, ask the finalists what features they would include in your app to make it stand out from the competition.
 And communicate frequently with each finalist by phone, email, text and videoconferencing.
 That will help you find out whether they work the way in which you want and whether the chemistry is right with them.

 Once you’ve done all that, negotiate and make your choice.

 Need to keep your app costs down?